port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/PagerDuty/resolve-incident.md

-# Resolve Incident In PagerDuty
+# Resolve incident in PagerDuty

 This GitHub action allows you to quickly resolve incident in PagerDuty via Port Actions with ease.